matystl/redux-effect-reducers/README.md

 // files for widget2, widget3 are similar
 ```
 Now there is no function that has too many responsibilities.
 Everybody is responsible for his own
-state and ajax management.
+state and own ajax management.

 And yes i know there is [Relay](https://facebook.github.io/relay) and
-[Falcor](https://github.com/Netflix/falcor) but this should not be specificaly about data fetching
+[Falcor](https://github.com/Netflix/falcor) but this should not be specifically about data fetching
-rather that sometimes is better to specify effects in reducers instead in action creators.
+rather that sometimes is better to specify effects in reducers sometimes is better to abstraction in action creator but it should be up to as programmer to decide

 #Thanks

-Thanks @jlongster for orignal [pull request](https://github.com/rackt/redux/pull/569) and insipiration.
+Thanks @jlongster for original [pull request](https://github.com/rackt/redux/pull/569) and insipiration.

 [Elm](http://elm-lang.org/) for idea of effects that i like so much.

 [Cycle.js](http://cycle.js.org/) and [Cerebral](https://github.com/christianalfoni/cerebral)
-frameworks(libraries) for trying to push frontend with good experimental ideas.
+frameworks (libraries) for trying to push frontend with good experimental ideas.

 #License